nickzoic/nick.zoic.org/art/the-touring-commuter/index.md

 The bike is a [Giant Cross City 1 Disc 2018](https://www.giant-bicycles.com/au/cross-city-1-disc-2018) size Large.

-I test rode a few things but I really liked this one: it's not a huge bike and the standover height is quite low.
+I test rode a few things but I really liked this one: it's not a huge bike and the standover height is quite low, but it's got good brakes, carbon forks and a wide range of gears.

 ## Tyres